MichaelBelgium/MV_Youtube/README.md

 ## Settings

 First of all you need to choose which API you want.
 Default is youtubemp3script.
-If you have your own dedicated server / vps / any kind then I recommend you make your own API (or use mine, but I doubt thats smart as it uses my links to my server).
+If you have your own dedicated server / vps / any kind then I recommend you make your own API (number 2)

 ```PAWN
 #define USE_VERSION			1